 With a result reflecting how voters voted, NDP MLAs could have continued to govern cooperatively with the Green MLAs.
 Cooperation on the ongoing COVID-19 crisis—and BC’s recovery from it—would continue.
 The main difference would be that more than one party would be holding the reins, ensuring that government decisions reflect the public good without the temptation to accommodate partisan goodies.
 Political opportunism, as we’ve just seen in BC, would be reduced.

-NOTE: BC Election results may change substantially after mailed votes are counted.
+NOTE: This information will soon be outdated – BC Election results may change substantially after mailed votes are counted.